-Job growth in physical therapy is expected to increase by 22 percent from 2018-28.
+Job growth for physical therapists is expected to increase by 21 percent from 2020-2030, and the average annual salary for PTs is $95,620 and growing nationally.

 Students who possess a bachelor’s degree prepare for success with the licensure examination and their career through our prestigious professional program.

 - Our program has maintained continuous accreditation by the Commission on Accreditation in Physical Therapy Education since its beginning in 1974, with first-time pass rates on the National Physical Therapy Examination (NPTE) at or above both New York state and national averages.